mrbachkani/project-maker/docs/windsurf-ready.md

-# Windsurf‑Ready Guide
+# Windsurf-Ready Guide

 The Project Maker includes configuration files to take advantage of the Windsurf IDE and its Cascade AI agent.
-Following this guide ensures that your generated projects are fully Windsurf‑ready and able to leverage the power of agentic development.
+Following this guide ensures that your generated projects are fully Windsurf-ready and able to leverage the power of agentic development.

 ## Rules